 Location: Clydesdale, South Lanarkshire

-Estimated income: £1.3 million and income from up to 10% ownership/year
+Estimated income: £1.225 million plus income from up to 10% community shared ownership per year

 Structure and income

-Bodinglee Wind Farm is currently awaiting consent.
-If granted, the Clydesdale Community Energy Transition Co (tentative name) will receive payments of around £1.3 million per year and additional income from their stake in the wind farm.
-The proportion of ownership is yet to be determined but will be between 1 and 10%.*
+Bodinglee Wind Farm is currently awaiting a decision on planning consent.
+If consented, the Clydesdale Community Energy Transition Co (tentative name) will receive payments of around £1.225 million per year and additional income from their stake in the wind farm.
+The proportion of community shared ownership is yet to be determined but will be between 1 and 10%.*

 The local community owned organisation will operate independently of the developer, giving it control over day-to-day operations and strategic decision making.

 *The organisation will be gifted 1%, with the option to buy up to 10% in total.
-If the 1% ownership offer is not taken up, an enhanced community benefit will be paid equal to the additional income it would have generated.
+If the community does not wish to take up the ownership offer, then an enhanced benefit payment offer (above the £5,000 per MW) will be made to help fund the organisation to ensure its success.

 Net zero projects